bcgsc/RNA-Bloom/README.md

 ```
 java -jar RNA-Bloom.jar -mem 10 ...
 ```
 This sets the total size to 10 GB.
-If none of the above options (`-nk`, `-ntcard`, `-mem`) are used, then the total size is configured based on the size of input read files.
+If neither `-nk`, `-ntcard`, or `-mem` are used, then the total size is configured based on the size of input read files.

 ### (C) stop at an intermediate stage:
 ```